General Rules for 2021 Contest

-Contact should be made with the WCTU to obtain an official sponsor of the contest.
-The rules are set by the WCTU and the decision of the judges is final.
+Contests are open to all students.
+Rules are set by the WCTU and the decision of the judges is final.

-Local Contests are to be completed by March 15th.
-The first place winner in each category is forwarded to the State Contest by April 15th.
-The first place state winner in each category is sent on to the National Education Director by June 15th.
-National winners are announced at the National WCTU Convention.
+Local contests are to be completed by March 15th.
+The first place winner in each category is forwarded to the State WCTU by April 15th.
+The first place state winner in each category is sent on to the National Education Director

 Purpose: To offer students an opportunity to research and present an artistic message on the inherent dangers of alcohol, tobacco, illegal drugs or abuse of prescription and/or over-the-counter drugs with an emphasis on total abstinence as the right choice.

 Color: Harmonious colors with strong contrast is encouraged.

 Lettering: Use any combination of lettering and spacing which is readable and emphasizes key points.

 Design: Theme and execution should be bold, gain attention, and have eye-appeal.
 Think "billboard."